Fleckism/SecurityPlus/Notes from slides.md

 #C_managerial
 -   **Technical—the control is implemented as a system (hardware, software, or firmware)**.
 For example, firewalls, antivirus software, and OS access control models are technical controls.
 Technical controls may also be described as logical controls.
 	-   Operate without much intervention once configured
--   **Operational**—the control is implemented primarily by people rather than systems.
-For example, security guards and training programs are operational controls rather than technical controls.
+-   **Operational—the control is implemented primarily by people rather than systems.** For example, security guards and training programs are operational controls rather than technical controls.
 	-   Day-to-day administration of security system
 	-   Tactical reporting and insights
 	-   Controls that require people to implement or administer
 	-   Standard operating procedures
--   ==Managerial==—the control gives oversight of the information system.
+-   **Managerial—the control gives oversight of the information system.
 Examples could include risk identification or a tool allowing the evaluation and selection of other security controls.
 	- Oversight of the security system
 	-   Strategic reporting and insights
 	-   Risk assessment